handpoint/doc/windows/windowsintegrationguide.md

 ```

 **2. Referencing Myclass in Form1.cs and link methods to the user interface**
 Go to Form1.cs[Design] and double click on the button "Pay Now".
 By Double Clicking on it you created a method called PayButton_Click.
+Do the same with the button "Get Transaction Status".
 Create a new instance of MyClass called "my" in Form1.cs then, inside the new method PayButton_Click call the Pay() method from MyClass.

 ```csharp
 using System;